-As there is little or no data pertaining to use of either PreHevbri[®] or HEPLISAV B[®] in the paediatric population, neither of these vaccines should be given to individuals under 18 years.
-Whilst it is preferable that the same vaccine brand is used throughout the course, PreHevbri[®] or HEPLISAV B[®] may be given if the brand used for the first dose is not available, to avoid a delay in protection.
+As there is little or no data pertaining to use of HEPLISAV B[®] in the paediatric population, this vaccine should not be given to individuals under 18 years.
+Whilst it is preferable that the same vaccine brand is used throughout the course, HEPLISAV B[®] may be given if the brand used for the first dose is not available, to avoid a delay in protection.